mike14747/strat-ratings-guide/docs/instructions.md

 -   Remove all the **+** signs from the **CL v lhp** and **CL v rhp** columns (may no longer need to be done).
 -   Remove all hitters that have an **M** in the **Location** column.
 All hitters with an **X** in the **Location** column should be deleted too, but double-check that one or two don't have 100+ ABs.
 -   Remove all uncarded hitters (those without 100+ AB in full 162 game seasons).
--   Make sure the Strat and baseball-reference real team abbreviations haven't changed from what they've been. **eg**: I thought St Louis might have changed from **STN** to **SLN**... but I'm not sure about that.
-I'm in the process of changing all the data files that use this abbreviation to **SLN**.
-Also, I need to remove the extra St Louis row I've added to my home pc's **real_teams.xlsx** file and change the original St Louis to SLN.
 -   Insert a **Year** column to the beginning of each file (the MLB year).
 -   Add an **rml_team_id** column to the end of each file.
 -   The **INJ** column might have to get moved to its correct place (immediately after the **HITTERS** column).